SimplyStaking/agoric-cl-setup-docs/README.md

 ### Step 8E: Accept the invitation

   1. Go to <b>http://localhost:689\<N></b>
-  2. Click accept on the popup as per the image below
+  2. Click approve on the popup as per the image below

   <img src="images/agpopup.png"></b>